Mot0193/ff2p-press/README.md

 -i  "C:\Users\mot\Desktop\drive.mp4" -s 50 -h 1080 -cv hevc_nvenc    (change codec, rescale the video to 1080p.
 Here since only the height is set, the width will automatically adjust to match the aspect ratio of the video)
 -i "C:\Users\mot\Desktop\Test\NieR_Automata_2025.08.21_-_20.07.22.02.DVR.mp4" -s 25 -o "C:\Users\mot\Desktop"    (change the output directory)
 -i "C:\Users\mot\Desktop\Overwatch_28.08.2025_21-18-54.mp4" -s 16.4 -fancyrename 0    (disable fancy rename.
 Files will just be named `compressed_<original_video_name>`)
--i "C:\Users\mot\Desktop\Desktop_2025.07.19_-_20.17.50.03.DVR.mp4" -s 10 -cv libsvtav1 -brlow 3   (change preset, lower the final target bitrate by 2%)
+-i "C:\Users\mot\Desktop\Desktop_2025.07.19_-_20.17.50.03.DVR.mp4" -s 10 -cv libsvtav1 -brlow 3   (change preset, lower the final target bitrate by 3%)
 ```

 # Codec options/usage tips

 ## libx265 (hevc/H265)
 This is the default.
-H265 is a good codec overall, with quality slightly worse than AV1.
+H265 is a good codec overall.
 Presets over medium give diminishing returns for videos that require less compression, though it might make a bigger difference on larger videos that need to get compressed more.
 But at some point using libaom-av1 with it's fastest preset might be better than a very slow libx265 preset.

 libx265 supports these [presets](https://x265.readthedocs.io/en/master/presets.html): (ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo)

 Default preset is "medium"

 ## hevc_nvenc (hevc/H265 hardware accelerated for Nvidia GPUs)
 In general all hardware accelerated codecs provide worse quality than their software (cpu) versions (in this case compared to libx265).
-But they are A LOT faster even at the highest quality/preset settings, but even at their highest presets they cant usually beat a good softare encoder.
+But they are A LOT faster even at the highest quality/preset settings, though even at their highest presets they cant usually beat a good softare encoder.
 For this reason i wouldnt go below the max preset for nvenc, and some options are complately hardcoded with the use of a high quality preset in mind (for example enabling double pass with the full resolution.
 Normally lower presets might disable this)

 hevc_nvenc supports some weird presents, but the main ones are: p1, p2, p3, ... p7. higher values provide higher quality.
 To see all presets run "ffmpeg -h encoder=hevc_nvenc"